spencertipping/phi/abstracts.md

 Here's what we fix from above:

-1. Recursion: we can emit a cycle or otherwise decide what to do.
+1. Recursion: we can emit a cycle or limit recursive depth.
 2. Errors and off-the-rails behavior.
 3. IO isolation of all types.

+We also get some nice benefits like timeline quoting (distinct from values) and pre-optimization abstract values -- meaning that the optimizer can itself be a library.

 Here's what's broken now:

 1. Type inference that depends on IO?
 (Nope; we can define functions that allow compile-time IO.)
+2. Programs that generate their own abstracts for whatever reason?
+(I'm not sure this is a real problem because we'll have some quoted representation of these things that can easily be adapted.)
+3. We need some quoted form for abstract values, but this is trivial to define.

+...wow, this is a lot nicer than I had thought.